piscisvolans/piscisvolans.github.io/_posts/2019-05-03-poetry-friday-dizain.md

 Extra credit was to be given for using the word "square", which made me think of boxes, which made me think of cats, which are one of my favorite topics.
 I was also packing for a trip to Pasadena, which is always made more exciting by the fact that if I leave my suitcase unattended for one single second, I'll come back to find a cat inside making sure his fur gets to go to California.

+So I wondered... what do they think they're going to find when they plunge into suitcases and shopping bags like Indiana Jones diving under a closing temple gate?

 <!--more-->

 <br>